kamperh/bucktsong_segmentalist/downsample/readme.md

 So, for "s0403b_031097-031250" the embedding for speech frames (0, 12) is `[ 0.53194974,  0.77044634,  1.79343371]` while the embedding for frames
 (86, 153) is `[ 1.27053322,  0.03837404,  0.8739168 ]`.

-I hope that makes sense, but ask any questions and I can change things.